nais/tracing-demo/README.md

 - Loki, only available inside Docker

 When you first log into grafana on this local setup you will need to set up Loki and Tempo as datasources.
-Click configuration in the left hand menu and choose "data sources" then add Tempo and Loki followed by "Save and test" on each respective datasource.
+Click configuration in the left hand menu and choose "data sources" then add Tempo (url: http://tempo:3100) and Loki (url: http://loki:3100) followed by "Save and test" on each respective datasource.